Universal Effects System For Synthesizers

 number.
 That conserves MIDI channels.
 Surprisingly, MIDI

-program mapping is not a feature often found on effects processors or
+program mapping is a feature seldom found on effects processors or

 synthesizers, yet it is a very practical tool.